mcubemems/mCube_mc36xx_mcu_driver/README.md

 Sensor data is easily read by simply connecting DVDD to 3.3V, GND to ground, and SPI (DOUT, SCK, SCL) pins to your Arduino SPI (MISO, MOSI, CLK) respectively.
 Download the MC3635 library from mCube’s website onto the board, run the example sketch, and then sensor data shortly comes out in raw data count and SI unit accelerometer measurements.

-This driver is fully compatible with Nordic nrf51822/nrf52832, Ambiq Apollo II/Apollo II BLE/Apollo III and Dialog DA1458X/DA1468X/DA1469X, etc.
+This driver is ARM M0/M4F compatible with Nordic nrf51822/nrf52832, Ambiq Apollo II/Apollo II BLE/Apollo III and Dialog DA1458X/DA1468X/DA1469X, etc.